-We know the stems and stalks of Rhubarb are perfectly edible, on the other hand the leaves are not.
+We know the Rhubarb stalks and stems are perfectly edible, on the other hand the leaves are not.

 If you grow a garden, you can use the leaves of the rhubarb plant to act as a natural insecticide.
 Here’s a short guide that will help you create this helpful concoction.

-Why Do Rhubarb Leaves Work To Repel Insects?
+Why Do Rhubarb Leaves Work To Repel Insects and Pests?

 Rhubarb leaves contain oxalic acid which can not only stop your heart but makes a great natural pesticide for leaf eating insects.

-If aphids or other insects attack your plants, the acid in the rhubarb leaves should work to suffocate and otherwise disturb them.
+If plant lice (aphids) or other insect pests attack your plants, the acid in the rhubarb leaves should work to suffocate and otherwise disturb them.
 Over time you won’t need to worry about the bugs.

 The first thing you must do to make an insecticide solution: collect rhubarb leaves.
 Of course, if you grow the plant yourself, you can use your own leaves.
 If not, you can head down to the supermarket and buy some rhubarb, which typically still has the green leafs attached.